-- 1. To reinforce the consequences the Principal will Give a verbal warning and record the warning in Behaviour Log - 2.
-If behaviour does not improve the Principal will Place the child on report - 3.
-If behaviour does not improve the Principal willSend a letter home or make a phone call asking to see the parents - 4.
-If behaviour does not improve the Principal will Consider whether an internal exclusion is appropriate - 5.
+- 1. To reinforce the consequences the Principal willRecord any children referred to her on My Concern and review any previous actions taken considering outcomes. - 2.
+If behaviour does not improve the Principal will Send a letter home or make a phone call asking to see the parents - 3.
+If behaviour does not improve the Principal will Consider whether an internal exclusion is appropriate - 4.
 If behaviour still does not improve the Principal willExclude the child from school for 1 day.
-(During exclusion the child is not permitted on school grounds) - 6.
-If behaviour still does not improve the Principal will Exclude the child from school for a fixed period (2days) - 7.
-If behaviour still does not improve the Principal will Exclude the child from school for a fixed period (5days) - 8.
-If behaviour still does not improve the Principal willExclude the child from school for a fixed period (15days) and refer the case to the Governing Body - 9.
-If behaviour still does not improve the Principal willRefer the child to the Governors and seek permanent exclusion
+(During exclusion the child is not permitted on school grounds) - 5.
+If behaviour still does not improve the Principal will Exclude the child from school for a fixed period (2 days) - 6.
+If behaviour still does not improve the Principal will Exclude the child from school for a fixed period (5 days) - 7.
+If behaviour still does not improve the Principal willExclude the child from school for a fixed period (15 days) and refer the case to TEFAT - 8.
+If behaviour still does not improve the Principal will Refer the child to TEFAT and seek permanent exclusion